PCB Grounding Guide: 5 Ground Types for Signal Integrity & EMC Compliance

 Split ground divides the ground plane into separate regions by function to isolate noise.
 It is used in mixed high-noise, high-precision, and multi-power designs.
 Unnecessary splitting breaks continuity and causes interference.

-An industrial RF control board (220V AC, 5V DC, 433MHz RF) used three split grounds: AC, digital, and RF.
-AC and DC were connected via safety capacitor; digital and RF via ferrite bead.
-RF ground was locally poured and isolated.
-The board passed EMC testing with packet loss below 0.1%.
+In our industrial RF control board project (220V AC, 5V DC, 433MHz RF), we implemented three split grounds: AC, digital, and RF.
+We connected AC and DC via safety capacitor, and digital and RF via ferrite bead.
+The RF ground was locally poured and isolated.
+Our board passed EMC testing with packet loss below 0.1%, meeting CISPR 32 Class B requirements.

 ❌ Unnecessary splitting on simple consumer boards breaks ground planes and causes crosstalk;